The SymbiWave

 The Team

-The team currently consists of Peter Wellens en Elon Hendriksen.
+Wave Powered Energy was founded by Peter Wellens en Elon Hendriksen.
 Peter is associate professor of ship hydromechanics at Delft University of Technology and Elon, an Offshore Engineer, freshly graduated under supervision of Peter.
-After Elon’s award winning graduation they decided to join forces to work on the Wind Parasite and make wave energy available for the renewable energy market.
+After Elon’s award winning graduation, they decided to join forces to work on the SymbiWave and make wave energy available for the renewable energy market.
+Peter currently serves as Co-Founder and Advisor, and Elon, also a Co-Founder, oversees the company's operations.

 Peter Wellens wrote his master thesis on the potential of wave energy, since then he never left the topic and currently he is senior lecturer at the TU Delft.
 His research focusses on wave impacts on structures and floating bodies.

 Elon Hendriksen graduated from the TU Delft in 2022 which was awarded “Best offshore thesis of 2022”.
-He created his first business at 10 years old when he started a drive-in DJ-show.
-He also has a great love for the ocean and has been kite surfing since 2005.
+Elon's love for the ocean fuels his passion to start Wave Powered Energy.
+Whenever he finds time, he can be found on a sailboat or kiteboard chasing the wind and the waves.
+He founded his first business at 10 years old when he started a drive-in DJ-show.

 This is why